scperkins/EJEHardenberg.github.io/blog/numbers-as-markers-google-maps.md

----
-title: Numbers as Markers on Google Maps
-layout: post
----

 I was making a heatmap for a client today, and thought to myself.
 Boy wouldn't it be great to have the 'total heat' of an area show up on top of the map.